JacekDubikowski/build-your-own-framework/readme.md

 Commit transaction
 ```

-So how would it look like with [*FrameworkApp*](/testapp/src/main/java/io/jd/testapp/FrameworkApp.java):
+So what would it look like with [*FrameworkApp*](/testapp/src/main/java/io/jd/testapp/FrameworkApp.java):
 ```java
 public class FrameworkApp {
     public static void main(String[] args) {